EpistemicPolymath/PolymathicalBot/README.md

       Roll a total: 16 (4x Multiplier)
       Roll a total: 17 (5x Multiplier)
       Roll a total: 18 (100x Multiplier)

-## Song Requests

-- **!nextsong** - shows the next song in the queue and who requested it!
-- **!currentsong** - shows the song that is currently playing and who requested it.
-- **!sr** - Request and song using Title or Youtube URL
-- **!skip** - Vote to skip a song!
-- **!veto** - Modz can skip a song immediately.
-- **!volume** - Adjust the volume of the music
-- **!wrongsong** - removes the last song that the person who triggered the command added.
-- **!songblacklist** add/remove - Modz can add and removes sons to the blacklist

-These commands will soon all be moved over to FireBot.
-I am aiming for the complete move to be next year in 2022!
+These commands will soon all be moved over to FireBot completely.
+I am aiming for the complete move to be sometime next year in 2022!

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------